 Patients were often wrong about the level of care they needed.

 Through the use of effective telehealth triage, patients were able to get the RIGHT care for their healthcare need.
-In many cases, patients were able to avoid unnecessary care, such as ED or urgent care visits, and our client was able to mitigate avoidable costs.
+In many cases, patients were able to avoid unnecessary ER or urgent care visits, and our client was able to mitigate avoidable costs.
 Most importantly, those patients whose pre-intent was to stay at home (many were often very hesitant to seek out in-person care because of COVID-19 fears) were redirected to the appropriate level of care—quickly—thanks to nurses’ triage work.

 Most patients turned to telehealth nurse advice for COVID-19 concerns, cold/flu symptoms and abdominal pain.